Community & Culture

 The Ideal Farm First-Aid Kit

-As farm activity scales up for the 2021 growing season, the time is right for growers to consider what items they should include in an on-farm first-aid kit.
+The time is always right for growers to consider what items they should include in an on-farm first-aid kit.

 Assembling an on-farm first aid kit is time well spent, say experts at the AgriSafe Network, a national group of health-care workers and educators who advocate for better rural health.
-To minimize injuries and save lives, they recommend growers consider investing in the following items:
+To minimize injuries and save lives, they recommend growers consider investing in first aid kits that account for the unique risks of the job.

 • Adhesive bandages — Various sizes and types, including knuckle and butterfly bandages.

-• 1- and 2-inch paper tape on a roller — For tearing off easier.
+• 1- and 2-inch paper tape on a roller — For easier tearing.

 • To dress wounds —